abhi3700/eosio_gpkbattles_contracts/gpkbattlesco/README.md

 ## NOTES
 * The steps followed in the game is as follows:
-	1. Match 2 players using `match2player` action
+	1. Pair 2 players using `pair2player` action
 	2. Each player transfers fees using `token::transfer` action
 	3. Each Player select 3 cards using `select3card` action
 	4. if same card selected ==> Draw